Linguistic Coaches

 Anna Maria Soto, B.A High School Special Education Teacher

-with Almansor since 1982, Anna Maria has nearly 30 years of experience in the field of educating youth with learning, behavior, and emotional disabilities.
+With Almansor since 1982, Anna Maria has nearly 30 years of experience in the field of educating youth with learning, behavior, and emotional disabilities.
 Anna Maria implements the principles of Linguistic Coaching® and the Taking Charge® personal responsibility training programs in her daily work in the classroom.
 Anna Maria has taught elementary and junior high students, but now teaches high school.
 Her work with students, their families, her colleagues, and community agencies achieves results.
 Her students have graduated with high school diplomas, gone to college, and gained full-time employment.
 Taking Charge® truly empowers at-risk individuals to take charge of their own learning and become competent, caring members of society.

 Cara Jacobs, M.S.-SLP Speech Pathologist

-joined the Almansor Speech and Language Learning Clinic in 2007.
+Cara joined the Almansor Speech and Language Learning Clinic in 2007.
 When Westmoreland Academy opened in 2013, Cara moved to the new campus to carry on the legacy of her mentor, Betty Lowell, M.A., CCC-SLP.
 Cara earned a Bachelor’s degree from Emerson College, and earned her Master’s in Communication Disorders from California State University, Northridge in 2015.
 Since 2017 she has worked in the public school setting, continuing to serve students dealing with global communication and emotional challenges.
 Her areas of specialization include using language to resolve learning and behavior breakdowns, using observation and providing context for students prior to and during breakdowns, and using technology to augment communication.
 The Taking Charge® approach has empowered me to be more confident in my own teaching style by creating partnerships with learners and building on their successes.
 The Taking Charge® ecology is unique; learners and coaches contribute to success and everyone learns, empowers, and challenges each other in ways not seen in traditional educational settings.

 Carmen Silva, M.A.
 Elementary Special Education Teacher

-has over 40 years of experience as an educator.
+Carmen has over 40 years of experience as an educator.
 As instructor, lecturer, mentor, administrator, and vocational placement specialist, Carmen has been with Almansor Academy since 1978.
 She is currently the Taking Charge® Course Manager, working with Dr. Lavelle on developing Taking Charge programs and curriculum.
 She has provided mentor teaching services for Pacific Oaks College and National University.
 A member of the Learning Disabilities Association and Council for Exceptional Children, Ms. Silva completed her graduate work at Arizona State University as an intern for Teacher Corps, a national teacher preparation program created to teach the underserved student populations.
 Carmen insists: Using Taking Charge® transformed the way I saw myself as a teacher and learner.
 It opened my eyes and ears to the possibilities and the power that language has in creating a classroom and program culture of mutual respect and trust.
 It transformed my life.

 Colleen Turkal, M.A.
-Program Coordinator
+Director of Education

-is currently one of the Program Coordinators at Almansor Academy.
+Colleen is currently one of the Program Coordinators at Almansor Academy.
 Her career thus far has been varied and challenging with 10 years working with emotionally disturbed youths in both school and residential settings.
 Colleen has worked at Almansor Academy in a number of roles from one to one, associate teacher and now as an administrator through which she has become an active participant in the ‘Taking Charge’ philosophy.
 Colleen is currently working towards her license as a Marriage and Family Therapist, graduating from Mount Saint Mary’s with her masters in Clinical Psychology.
 Colleen is a firm believer in the power of ‘Dialogue for Action’ and its merits in both school and personal life.

 Erik Sherman, MPH, ASW Program Coordinator

-Laura House, M.A., LMFT Mental Health Therapist
+Michael Penafiel, M.A., LMFT Mental Health Therapist

 Nicholas P. Pinto, M.A., PPS Director of Education

-received a B.A. in Philosophy with minors in Ethics and Asian Pacific Studies at Loyola Marymount University, and his Master’s in Education with a PPS credential from Point Loma University.
+Nicholas received a B.A. in Philosophy with minors in Ethics and Asian Pacific Studies at Loyola Marymount University, and his Master’s in Education with a PPS credential from Point Loma University.
 His studies have directed him toward cognition and the process by which insights arise, and the role ethical theories play in the insight process.
 Nick taught a self-designed class on self-awareness and philosophy at a middle school in Rolling Hills.
 He served as the Assistant Education Director at the Institute for the Redesign of Learning’s Westmoreland Academy since January 2012.
 He was promoted to Education Director of the Westmoreland Academy in September 2017.

 Nicole Jorensen, LMFT Mental Health Therapist

-is a Licensed Marriage and Family Therapist.
+Nicole is a Licensed Marriage and Family Therapist.
 She attended UC Santa Barbara where she received a BA in Psychology and then she attended Pepperdine University for her MA in Clinical Psychology with an emphasis in Marriage and Family Therapy.
 She has worked with children with special needs for over 15 years.
 She spent 10 years working for IRL both at Almansor Academy and Westmoreland Academy.
 She currently is the Assistant Director of Student Behavioral Services for The Help Group’s Sherman Oaks Campuses.

-received his B.A. in Art from California State University, Northridge.
+Jim received his B.A. in Art from California State University, Northridge.
 While taking art courses such as Puppetry and Jewelry Design, Jim began courses in Education.
 During this time Jim decided to combine the two and pursue a career in Arts Education.
 These jobs proved difficult to find.
 After graduating and working in other fields, he pursued a teaching credential.
 In October 2006, Jim began as an Associate Teacher at Almansor Academy and by February 2007, he became a Lead Teacher.
 Through his hands-on work with the Taking Charge® approach, Jim fell in love with Special Education.
 As an educator, he believes that connecting with the student is the most important component of the learning process.